 On these pages, winners of TOP SAFETY PICK+ are listed first, followed by winners of TOP SAFETY PICK.
 Vehicles that don't earn either award come last.
-Within those groups, vehicles are listed in order of their ratings (good, acceptable, marginal or poor in the Institute's five crashworthiness evaluations and superior, advanced, basic or not available for front crash prevention).
-Results in front crash tests are given priority in this ranking, followed by side and roof strength, then head restraints and, finally, front crash prevention.
-Vehicles with identical ratings appear in alphabetical order.
+Within those groups, vehicles are listed in order of their ratings (good, acceptable, marginal or poor in the Institute's five crashworthiness evaluations and headlight evaluations and superior, advanced, basic or not available for front crash prevention).
+Results in front crash tests are given priority in this ranking, followed by side, roof strength, head restraints, front crash prevention and, for those vehicle classes that have been rated, headlights.
+Vehicles with identical ratings in all those categories appear in alphabetical order.

 About the awards and ratings

 - To qualify for 2016 Top Safety Pick, a vehicle must earn good ratings in five crashworthiness tests — small overlap front, moderate overlap front, side, roof strength and head restraints — as well as a basic rating for front crash prevention.

 - To qualify for 2016 Top Safety Pick+, a vehicle must earn good ratings in the five crashworthiness tests and an advanced or superior rating for front crash prevention.

 - The small overlap front rating is based on a 40 mph crash test in which 25 percent of the vehicle's width strikes a rigid barrier.